syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 </td>
 <td>
-Coded UI provides support only in Visual Studio – 2010, 2012 and 2013 Ultimate and Premium platforms for Visual Studio 2015 and 2017 supported only in Enterprise platform.
+Coded UI provides support only in Visual Studio – Premium platforms for Visual Studio 2015 and 2017 supported only in Enterprise platform.
 For more information about the platforms and configurations supported by Coded UI tests, refer to this {{'[link](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2015/test/supported-configurations-and-platforms-for-coded-ui-tests-and-action-recordings?view=vs-2015&redirectedfrom=MSDN#%22%22)'| markdownify }}.
 </td>
 </tr>
 </table>